PACIFIC ASSOCIATION OFFICIALS COMMITTEE EMERITUS OFFICIALS POLICY

 Considerations for becoming Emeritus:

-- The candidate has been a USATF-certified official for 10 or more years.
+- The candidate has been a USATF-certified official for at least 20 years.

 - PAOC specifically recognizes service at High School and NCAA meets of a local, state-wide, and regional nature;